rehearsal-js/rehearsal-js/README.md

 ## Interactive Mode - Migrate

-With the interactive mode flag `--interactive` or `-i`, Rehearsal will prompt you to confirm each step of the migration process.
+Interactive mode will run by default.
+Rehearsal will prompt you to confirm each step of the migration process.
 This is useful if you want to review the changes before committing.
+If you want to skip interactive mode, you can use the flag `--ci`.

 ## Migrate by Directory

 With the flag `--entrypoint` or `-e`, Rehearsal will migrate by directory.
 If you run `migrate -e directoryA` and `migrate -e directoryB` sequentially, Rehearsal will give you a report that merge both runs.

 ## Rehearsal Reports